popovicu/ultimate-linux/README.md

 ## Background context

-If post a lot on X (Twitter) and if you don't follow me already, [please follow now](https://x.com/popovicu94)!
+I post a lot on X (Twitter) and if you don't follow me already, [please follow now](https://x.com/popovicu94)!

 Lately I've been posting a lot about Unix, Linux, ideas of kernel syscall stability, etc.